Sahas-out/AsteroidMadness/Documentation/Features.md

 # Missiles
     -image
     -size
-    -missile which doesnt get destoryed on colliding with any aasteroid it just gets reflected -missile with a very large impact parameter -missile on blast decreases the speed of all other asteroids on screen
+    -missile with a very large impact parameter -missile on blast decreases the speed of all other asteroids on screen
 # asteroids